Vanguard xStock (VTIX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Vanguard xStock Historical Price

-According to the latest data gathered on Vanguard xStock live price page, the current price of Vanguard xStock is 338.46USD.
+According to the latest data gathered on Vanguard xStock live price page, the current price of Vanguard xStock is 334.96USD.
 The circulating supply of Vanguard xStock(VTIX) is

 In the past 24 hours, Vanguard xStock has shown a price movement of